-Australia reach Wheelchair World Cup semi-finals
+Dominant England whitewash Ireland

-Wheelchair Rugby League World Cup: Australia beat Spain to reach semi-finals
+Wheelchair Rugby League World Cup: England ease to comprehensive win over Ireland

 Last updated on .From the section Rugby League